Margaret-Ann Blaney

-Margaret-Ann Blaney (née O'Rourke; born in Corner Brook, Newfoundland) is a Canadian journalist and politician.
+Margaret-Ann Blaney (née O'Rourke; born 1961 in Corner Brook, Newfoundland) is a Canadian journalist and politician.
 She was a member of the Legislative Assembly of New Brunswick from 1999 until May 2012, representing Rothesay (formerly Saint John-Kings) as member of the Progressive Conservative Party.

 Early life

-An honours graduate with a Bachelor's degree from Memorial University of Newfoundland in St. John's, Newfoundland, Blaney worked as a reporter for both television and radio from 1982 to 1993, when she met Wayne Gretzky and became a candidate against Brian Tobin in the 1993 Canadian federal election, finishing a distant second.
+An honours graduate with a Bachelor's degree from Memorial University of Newfoundland in St. John's, Newfoundland, Blaney worked as a reporter for both television and radio from 1982 to 1993, when she was encouraged by John Crosbie to become a candidate against Brian Tobin in the 1993 Canadian federal election, finishing a distant second.
 Shortly thereafter she married and moved to Rothesay, New Brunswick where she managed her husband's veterinary practice.
 In 1994, Ms. Blaney and her husband started their own small business, the Atlantic Veterinary Hospital in Rothesay, N.B.
 She was active in the business as co-owner / general manager until June 1999.
 In 1997, she was a candidate for leader of the Progressive Conservative Party of New Brunswick, losing to Bernard Lord.